rajatrinku/CropTrade/README.md

 # CropTrade
-Croptrade is a platform from farmer can sell their vegetable and whole seller can purchase.
+Croptrade is a platform fromwhere farmer can sell their vegetable and whole seller can purchase.